 the geographic velocity vector.

-A vertex-based scheme is used in which the wave action is stored at the vertices and Eq.
+is stored at the vertices and Eq.
 (8.5) is solved in each vertex.

 We note that the values at boundary vertices are fixed during the computation.

-where is the time step and is the time step counter.
+is the time step counter.
 The main property of this approximation is that it does not suffer from the stability restriction

 imposed by the CFL condition inherent in the explicit methods as employed in most spectral models.
 In principle, the time step is limited only by